 Once you’re here, make sure to explore the cobbled streets, visit the Upper Town and explore Tkalciceva.
 It’s a stunning spot to spend a weekend.

 6.)
 Rab Island

-This little island hideaway is perfect if you want a change from the more popular destinations to visit in the Croatia.
-It’s got heaps of beautiful medieval architecture, pretty little alleyways waiting to be discovered and is particularly popular with naturists.
+This little island hideaway is perfect if you want a change from the more popular destinations to visit in Croatia.
+It’s certainly up there as one of the best places in Croatia to visit that isn’t as popular as places like Dubrovnik.

 A former naval base Vis is an island that used to be prohibited to tourists.
 Now that it has opened up, it retains a sleepy charm and a feeling of unchartered territory, so make sure to visit if you’d like to ‘get off the grid’ for a little while.